ElsaBonde/murderMystery/README.md

 - **startGame()**\
   _First declares all existing dom elements from index.html and hides the elements that should only be displayed when the scenes array runs._
   _Also creates a click event for the start button which removes all elements on the start page and calls the function to show the first scene in "scenes"._

+**getElementsToStartGame()**\
+_Retrieves necessary elements to initialize the game's start interface, sets initial display styles, and populates with content._

 - **renderScene()**\
   _Gets elements for the scenes and declares them in Javascript.
 Creates click events for the button on the right and left and calls many functions required for the game to function properly._